Lachiecodes/Securing-and-Hardening-Linux/README.md

 ## Scanning for Rootkits (rkhunter and chkrootkit)
 - A rootkit is a collection of malicious computer software designed to enable access to a computer that is not otherwise allowed.
-- A rootkit contains malware that can steal data and take over a system for malicious purposes all while remaining undetected.
+- A rootkit contains malware that can steal data and take over a system for malicious purposes, all while remaining undetected.
 - Typically, a hacker installs the rootkit after having obtained privileged access to the system.
-- Obtaining this access is a result of a direct attack on the system such as exploiting a known vulnerability or getting a valid password obtained by cracking or social engineering tactics such as fishing.
+- Obtaining this access is a result of a direct attack on the system, such as exploiting a known vulnerability or getting a valid password obtained by cracking or social engineering tactics such as phishing.
 - After a successful intrusion into a system, usually the intruder will install a so-called "rootkit" to secure further access.
-- Once a rootkit is installed, it becomes possibly to hide the intrusion as well as to maintain privileged access.
+- Once a rootkit is installed, it becomes possible to hide the intrusion as well as to maintain privileged access.
 - A rootkit can hide a keylogger capturing your keystrokes and sending your confidential information to the hacker who controls it.
 - It can also allow hackers to use your computer for illicit activities such as launching DoS attacks against other computers or sending out spam.
-- Rootkit detection is difficult because a rootkit may be able to subvert the software that is intended to find it (rootkit scanners, antivirus).
+- Rootkit detection is difficult because a rootkit may be able to subvert the software that is intended to find it, such as rootkit scanners and antivirus.
 - Rootkits could remain in place for a very long time because their role is to hide any trail of their existence.
-- Due to this, finding rootkits is a challenge especially if its loads kernel modules and compromises the kernel.
+- Due to this, finding rootkits is a challenge especially if it loads kernel modules and compromises the kernel.
 - By modifying kernel system calls, kernel rootkits can hide files, directories, processes or network connections without modifying any system binaries.
-- If you find out that a system was compromised by a rootkit and you find out about it by any means, you MUST reinstall the entire system.
+- If you discover that a system was compromised by a rootkit through any means, you MUST reinstall the entire system.
 - NEVER TRUST A COMPROMISED MACHINE.
 EVER.
 - To find rootkits on a Linux system we will use two tools: rkhunter and chkrootkit.
 - It’s recommended to run these tools from a rescue disk, typically a live one.
 Or optionally, you can use an alternate directory from which to run all of the commands.
 This allows the rootkit scanner to use commands which have not been potentially compromised.

 **Rkhunter**
 - Rootkit Hunter is a security monitoring tool for Linux which scans for rootkits and other possible vulnerabilities.
-- It does so by searching for the default directories of rootkits, misconfigured permissions. hidden files, kernel modules containing suspicious strings and comparing hashes of important files with known good ones.
+- It does so by searching for the default directories of rootkits, misconfigured permissions. hidden files, kernel modules containing suspicious strings, and comparing hashes of important files with known good ones.
-- It is written in Bash so it’s portable and can be running on any Linux based systems.
+- It is written in Bash so it’s portable and can be run on any Linux based systems.
 - To install rkhunter from the official Ubuntu repository, run: `sudo apt update && apt install rkhunter`.<br>

 ![Screenshot 2023-10-03 154700](https://github.com/Lachiecodes/Securing-and-Hardening-a-Linux-System/assets/138475757/9535a4b6-6cc4-44ae-90a6-1be478a15ce3)<br>